What is Yoga Therapy?

 • invites self-knowledge and reflection

-• The overall goal of yoga therapy is to foster balance.
-There are no right or wrong choices for yoga practice, diet, or lifestyle, only discovery of patterns that lead towards balance or imbalance.
+There are no right or wrong choices for exercise, diet, or lifestyle, only the discovery of patterns that lead towards balance or imbalance.

-We help clients become aware of how actions and thoughts support or diminish health.
-My teacher, Joseph LePage, says “awareness IS the healing”.
+We help clients become aware of how actions and thoughts support or diminish health, and create strategies for transformation.

 Photo used with permission.